LIHPC-Computational-Geometry/honeycomb/user-guide/src/project-structure/published.md

 ### Usage

-Use the [App](../honeycomb_render/struct.App.html) structure to render a given combinatorial map.
-You may need to run the program in `release` mode to render large maps.
+Use the [App](../honeycomb_render/struct.App.html) structure to render a given combinatorial map. **You may need to run the program in `release` mode to render large maps**.
 All items used to build that tool are kept public to allow users to customize the render logic (e.g. to render a specific attribute).

-The documentation is available [here](../honeycomb_render/).